hsjang0/LED-GFN/README.md

 - led-gfn-Zhang (**maximum independent set**): ...

 ## Setting up the environment and Running
-One can check how to set up the environment and run the experiments in each directory.
+One can check how to run the experiments in each directory.